1000daysofcode/eatwhat/README.md

 ###### Future Improvements

-I plan to improve this project even after CS50.
+I plan to improve this project shortly.

-**Within the next 1-2 months:**
+**Within the next 3 months:**

-1. Replace CS50 library for SQL, upload to self-hosted location
-2. Add continent option
+1. Refactor code using Ruby on Rails
+2. Self-host for public availability
-3. Add country option
+3. Add spiciness option as well as continent and country options
-4. Input errors block form submission via JavaScript instead of continuing to the next page and displaying errors.
+4. Input errors prevent form submission via JavaScript instead of continuing to the next page and displaying errors.
-5. Add spiciness option
-6. Connect to food API **or** increase database size otherwise
+5. Connect to food API for greater selection
-7. Improve contact form functionality
+6. Improve contact form functionality
    1. Add confirmation email
    2. Customize sending email address